rjframe/json-rpc/README.md

 Current status:

-* The client should be good; needs some hardening and cleanup.
+* The client should be good; needs some cleanup.
-* The server will execute void functions; no response is returned yet.
+* The server will execute functions, but only an empty response is returned.

 Documentation is currently in the docs/ folder and is not rebuilt with every commit; I'll host them properly it once the project is ready.